School of Civil and Environmental Engineering, and Construction Management

 CSM 4713.
 Construction Capstone.
 (3-0) 3 Credit Hours.

 Prerequisites: CSM 4023, CSM 4523, CSM 4633, and CSM 4643.
 Senior capstone project emphasizing integration of the design and construction processes.
 Project delivery systems, project development, estimating, scheduling and project controls of various types of construction projects.
 Generally offered: Fall, Spring, Summer.
-Course Fees: DL01 $75; SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fees: DL01 $75; SAP1 $25; STSE $30.

 CSM 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission in writing (form available) of the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) of the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
 Scholarly research under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, may apply to a bachelor’s degree.
 Generally offered: Fall.
-Course Fees: SAP1 $25; STSA $5.
-Differential Tuition: $55.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $10.

 CSM 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission in writing (form available) of the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
+Prerequisite: Permission in writing (form available) of the instructor, the student’s advisor, the School Director, and the Dean of the College in which the course is offered.
 Scholarly research under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, may apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 CSM 4931.
 Summer Internship.
 (0-0) 1 Credit Hour.

-Prerequisite: CSM 4623.
+Prerequisite: CSM 4623, CSM 4013, and CSM 4523.
 This is a part-time, on-site, construction work experience.
-Supervision by qualified construction manager and intern mentor to prepare the intern for building construction management functions.
-Instructor prior approval of details for individual work experience required.
+Supervised by a qualified construction manager and intern mentor to prepare the intern for construction management functions.
+In addition, the CSM Internship Coordinator’s prior approval of the selected internship organization is required.
 Must be repeated for credit and taken in consecutive five-week summer sessions.
 Generally offered: Summer.
-Course Fees: SAP1 $25; STSA $5.
-Differential Tuition: $55.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $10.

 CSM 4932.
 Internship.
 (0-0) 2 Credit Hours.

-Prerequisite: CSM 4623.
+Prerequisite: CSM 4623, CSM 4013, and CSM 4523.
 This is a part-time, on-site, construction work experience.
-Supervision by qualified construction manager and intern mentor to prepare the intern for building construction management functions.
-Instructor prior approval of details for individual work experience required.
+Supervised by a qualified construction manager and intern mentor to prepare the intern for construction management functions.
+In addition, the CSM Internship Coordinator’s prior approval of the selected internship organization is required.
 Generally offered: Fall, Spring.
-Course Fees: SAP1 $25; STSA $10.
-Differential Tuition: $110.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $20.

 CSM 4933.
 Summer Internship.
 (0-0) 3 Credit Hours.

-Prerequisite: CSM 4623.
-This is a full-time, on-site, construction work experience during summer semester.
-Supervision by qualified construction manager and intern mentor to prepare the intern for building construction management functions.
-Instructor prior approval of details for individual work experience required.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+Prerequisite: CSM 4623, CSM 4013, and CSM 4523.
+This is a full-time, on-site, construction work experience during the summer semester.
+Supervised by a qualified construction manager and intern mentor to prepare the intern for construction management functions.
+In addition, the CSM Internship Coordinator’s prior approval of the selected internship organization is required.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 CSM 4943.
 Internship I. (0-0) 3 Credit Hours.

-Prerequisite: CSM 4623.
-This is a part-time, on-site, construction work experience during fall or spring semesters.
-Supervision by qualified construction manager and intern mentor to prepare the intern for building construction management functions.
-Instructor prior approval of details for individual work experience required.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+Prerequisite: CSM 4623, CSM 4013, and CSM 4523.
+This is a part-time, on-site, construction work experience during the Fall or Spring semesters.
+Supervised by a qualified construction manager and intern mentor to prepare the intern for construction management functions.
+In addition, the CSM Internship Coordinator’s prior approval of the selected internship organization is required.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.

 CSM 4946.
 Internship II.
 (0-0) 6 Credit Hours.

-Prerequisite: CSM 4623.
-This is a full-time, on-site, construction work experience during fall or spring semesters.
-Supervision by qualified construction manager and intern mentor to prepare the intern for building construction management functions.
-Instructor prior approval of details for individual work experience required.
-Course Fees: SAP1 $25; STSA $30.
-Differential Tuition: $330.
+Prerequisite: CSM 4623, CSM 4013, and CSM 4523.
+This is a full-time, on-site, construction work experience during the Fall or Spring semesters.
+Supervision by a qualified construction manager and intern mentor to prepare the intern for construction management functions.
+In addition, the CSM Internship Coordinator’s prior approval of the selected internship organization is required.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $60.

 Prerequisite: Consent of instructor.
 An organized course offering the opportunity for specialized study not normally or not often available as part of the regular course offerings.
 Special Studies may be repeated for credit when the topics vary, but not more than 3 hours for CSM 4951, 6 hours for CSM 4953, or 12 hours for CSM 4956, regardless of discipline, will apply to a bachelor’s degree.
-Course Fees: SAP1 $25; STSA $15.
-Differential Tuition: $165.
+This course has Differential Tuition.
+Course Fee: SAP1 $25; STSE $30.